beopst/tf-performance-tips/README.md

   tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use AVX2 instructions, but these are available on your machine and could speed up CPU computations. tensorflow/core/platform/cpu_feature_guard.cc:45] The TensorFlow library wasn't compiled to use FMA instructions, but these are available on your machine and could speed up CPU computations.
   ```
   * To use these instructions, you have to build from sources.
-Simple way is to build dockerfile.
+The most simple way is to build [this dockerfile](https://github.com/beopst/tf-performance-tips/blob/master/dockerfile/tf-gpu-intel-dockerfile).
   * Relevant issues or comments: [here](https://github.com/tensorflow/tensorflow/issues/7449), [here](https://github.com/tensorflow/tensorflow/issues/7778), [here](https://github.com/tensorflow/tensorflow/issues/7693).